 - Optional parameters can be left blank or unmodified to use a default behavior.

 Geoprocessing tools have both input and output parameters.
-Input parameters are typically existing map layers or datasets, or options that control what the tool does.
+Input parameters can reference data or be options that control what the tool does.
 There are a number of ways to specify the input data to be processed by the tool, including the following:

-- Select a map layer from a list of all appropriate layers.
-If the map layer has a selection, only the selected features will be processed.
+- Select a layer from a list of map layers.
+If the layer has a selection, only the selected features will be processed.

 - Browse to a dataset that is in a project database or connection using the browse button .

-For input parameters that are not datasets, you will typically only need to specify a number, check a box, or select an option from a list.
+For input parameters that are not data, you will typically only need to specify a number, check a box, or select an option from a list.

 An output parameter is typically the location of a new dataset, object, or resulting value to be created by the tool.
 For output dataset parameters, an output location and name are automatically selected for you, but you can change the path of the dataset or browse using the output browse button .
 The output location that is automatically selected is based on your current or scratch workspace.